 The Board facilitates its independent supervision over management through communication with its Chief Executive Officer.
 The Board is responsible for establishing performance criteria and compensation for the Chief Executive Officer.
 In addition, the Board is responsible for the stock option plan including any modifications to the plan and any option grants.
-The audit committee meets at least annually with the external auditors and Chief Financial Officer to review and approve the financial statements.
+The audit committee meets at least annually with the external auditors and quarterly with the Chief Financial Officer to review and approve the financial statements.

-The current independent members of the Board are Suraj Ahuja, Charles E. Roy, and Michael D. Sweatman.
-Cory H. Kent is not independent as he is a partner at the firm of lawyers that acts as the Company's legal counsel.
+The current independent members of the Board are Suraj Ahuja, Charles Roy, and Michael Sweatman.
+Cory Kent is not independent as he is a partner at the firm of lawyers that acts as the Company's legal counsel.
 Warren Stanyer is not independent as he is President and Chief Executive Officer of the Company.
+Michael Sweatman is not standing for re-election at the Meeting.